MicrosoftDocs/windows-dev-docs/hub/dev-environment/mac-to-windows.md

 ## Keyboard shortcuts

 > [!TIP]
-> You can use the [Keyboard Manager](https://docs.microsoft.com/en-us/windows/powertoys/keyboard-manager) from [Microsoft PowerToys](https://aka.ms/getpowertoys) to remap Windows shortcuts to the shortcuts you're used to use.
+> You can use [PowerToys Keyboard Manager](/windows/powertoys/keyboard-manager) to map Windows shortcuts to the shortcuts you're accustomed to using on a Mac.

 | **Operation** | **Mac** | **Windows** |
 |---------------|--------------------|---------------------|